 IMPORTANT: In order to count toward annual training requirements for the Vermont Child Development Division and to count toward Advanced Specialized Care training criteria, you must submit completion certificates for all modules together in one batch to Northern Lights.

 ProSolutions Training offers more than 100 individual online courses, multi-course packages, and certificates in early care and education and human services subject areas.
 Most courses are available in Spanish.
 Affordable one-hour courses help meet specific training needs; packages and annual subscription packages for groups and individuals to meet their training goals.
 A CDA® Gold Standard certified organization, PST offers a 120-hour online CDA training curriculum that meets the formal education requirements for the Child Development Associate® (CDA) Credential™ of the Council for Professional Recognition.

 The Pyramid Model Consortium offers research-based trainings on the Pyramid Model for staff and directors of center based programs, child care consultants, home visitors, and family child care program staff.
-There are 3 packages with 3 modules per package.
-Completion of each $49 package earns a certificate for 24 hours of training, with the option complete the package for up to one year after you begin.
+Three packages with 3 modules per package have been approved for professional development hours in Vermont:

 Quorum Learning course are for teachers and leaders in the early childhood field, with special tracks on working with infants and toddlers.
 Each 2-4 hour course may be completed at your own pace.
 A Quorum membership allows access to many courses at no additional charge.